devpartap/MoneyTracker/tasklist.md

 ### Major Tasks
 ---

-- Complete ItemView page for all templates
 - Adding spend per day option in search history
-- Change all dates in app to numerical instal of date string
+- Change all dates in app to numerical install of date string

 ### Minor Tasks
 ---